by Shawn Burke, Ph.D.

 - The exercise is left to the reader. ↑

-- If the Men’s C1 handicap were reduced then the Women’s C1 handicap would be reduced as well using this analysis since one depends upon the other. ↑
+- If the Men’s C1 grading were reduced then the Women’s C1 grading would be reduced as well using this analysis since one depends upon the other. ↑